Built by someone who has been through every major technology shift since 1986.

 I've been in IT since 1986 - nearly 40 years navigating the full spectrum of technology transitions inside real organizations.
 From network administration and infrastructure architecture to cloud migrations, systems virtualization, disaster recovery, and enterprise security.
 I've watched every major platform shift from the inside and helped organizations succeed through each one.

-In 2006 I started Blair Technology Services with my wife Kate — an MSP serving the Southwest Michigan business community.
+In 2006 I started Blair Technology Services with my wife Kate - an MSP serving the South Side of Chicago and surrounding business community.
 For nearly a decade we delivered IT infrastructure, network design, server management, and technology training to local organizations.
 Running an MSP taught me something no certification captures: organizations don't struggle with technology because the technology doesn't work.
 They struggle because no one built the structure around how to introduce it, govern it, and sustain it.

 Along the way I earned a Project Management Professional certification, a Microsoft Certified Trainer credential, and Azure Solutions Architect Expert status.
 I've designed and delivered cloud migrations for enterprise organizations - Exchange, file servers, networking, backup, disaster recovery, business continuity, and systems virtualization at scale.